broadinstitute/cromwell/README.md

 ## Spark Backend

-This backend adds support for execution of spark jobs in a workflow using the existing wdl format.
+This backend adds support for execution of spark jobs in a workflow.

 It supports the following Spark deploy modes: